awesomemotive/easy-digital-downloads/readme.txt

 * New: SKU fields for Downloads
 * New: Itemized purchase details for PayPal Standard
 * New: Introduced state / provice fields for 12 additional countries
-* NewL Introduced EDD_Cron class for scheduling routine events
+* New: Introduced EDD_Cron class for scheduling routine events

 * Tweak: File Name field not set by default
 * Tweak: Improved file protection via better .htaccess rules